cmatKhan/callingcards/README.md

 1. Nextflow
 2. Singularity, Docker or conda (singularity or docker are far preferred)

-You will need to download [git lfs](https://git-lfs.github.com/) in order to fully clone this repository.
+AND, you will need to download [git lfs](https://git-lfs.github.com/) in order to fully clone this repository.
+This is not a good way of doing the test data, but until I curtail the chr1 fasta file, it is how I am doing it.
 If you are on a linux system, do this:

 ```
 $ sudo apt update